 Chicken coop in your backyard could be placed basically anywhere your heart desires.
 Chicken is a simple animal and lives in many locations with the bare minimum.
 You, of course, need space and level ground for the ideal spot.
 Shade is a plus, but many people do not have a big shade tree in their backyard.
 If there’s no shade, chickens need a decent size coop for better air circulation.

 - Sunlight – Chickens need not only shade but also sunlight.
 Like every living thing, a little sun is good for chickens.
 They enjoy basking in the sun but also the comfort of the shade from their coop.
 They enjoy well over ten hours of sun a day.

-- Solid Ground – If your area is known to have predators such as foxes you need to build you coop on a solid well-made surface to help deter predators from burrowing into the coop.
-Some people have placed their coops on concrete, but wood is more ideal.
+- Solid Ground – If your area is known to have predators such as foxes, you need to build your coop on a solid, well-made surface to help deter predators from burrowing into the coop.
+Some people have placed their coops on concrete, but wood is ideal.